-The value of the individual resistors within the ladder can be found in Section 30.0 "Electrical Specifications".
+The value of the individual resistors within the ladder can be found in the applicable Electrical Specifications chapter.

 17.3 DAC Voltage Reference Output

 The DAC can be output to the DACOUT pin by setting the DACOE bit of the DACCON0 register to '1'.
 Selecting the DAC reference voltage for output on the DACOUT pin automatically overrides the digital output buffer and digital input threshold detector functions of that pin.
 Reading the DACOUT pin when it has been configured for DAC reference voltage output will always return a '0'.